AUTODIAL/AutoEIS/README.md

 print(results)
 ```

-- `impedance`: electrochemical impedance measurements
+- `impedance`: Electrochemical impedance measurements
-- `freq`: frequencies corresponding to the impedance measurements
+- `freq`: Frequencies corresponding to the impedance measurements
-- `saveto`: the name of the folder to save the results
+- `saveto`: Name of the folder to save the results
-- `iters`: the numbers of equivalent circuit generation to be performed
+- `iters`: Numbers of equivalent circuit generation to be performed
-- `draw_ecm`: flag to plot equivalent circuits. (requires a [LaTeX compiler](https://www.latex-project.org/get/))
+- `draw_ecm`: Flag to plot equivalent circuits. (requires a [LaTeX compiler](https://www.latex-project.org/get/))

 An example notebook that demonstrates how to use AutoEIS can be found [here](https://github.com/AUTODIAL/AutoEIS/blob/main/examples/demo_brief.ipynb).